subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 [A year ago]([url](https://x.com/subnetspider/status/1742303228438761484)) I decided to consolidate two of my servers, one running FreeBSD 14.0 and hosting most of my services in bastille jails, the other running TrueNAS CORE for my storage.
 This was mainly to save a bit of power, as the FreeBSD jail server was way overkill, using only 8 of 64 GiB of RAM and less than 30 of 500 GB of NVMe storage, with the i3-10100 CPU mostly idle, 1-2% usage.

-Unfortunately, just as I finished migrating my bastille jails on FreeBSD to iocage on TrueNAS CORE, users started questioning [the future of TrueNAS CORE]([url](https://www.truenas.com/community/threads/what-is-the-future-of-truenas-core.116049/)).
+Unfortunately, just as I finished migrating my bastille jails on FreeBSD to iocage on TrueNAS CORE, the community started questioning [the future of TrueNAS CORE]([url](https://www.truenas.com/community/threads/what-is-the-future-of-truenas-core.116049/)).
 This was no surprise, as iXsystems' focus seemed to be shifting more and more to Linux with their new TrueNAS Scale appliance, and the FreeBSD base of TrueNAS CORE was nearing the end of its life.
 While the community was promised that TrueNAS CORE wouldn't be deprecated, many saw the writing on the wall, which was later confirmed when iXsystems said that they have [no plans to upgrade to FreeBSD 14]([url](https://www.theregister.com/2024/03/18/truenas_abandons_freebsd/)).